blossominkyung/everyday-algorithm-with-python/README.md

 ## Algorithm study with Python

 Here I will upload my solution way of several algorithm problems.
 This is my personal study.

-However if you have better solution ways, then please let me know it.
+However if you have better solution, then please let me know it.

 > Personal Goal
 * Pass the online programming test from companies